strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 --execute
 ```

 You can use the `--verify` action to check if the partition reassignment is done or if it is still running.
-You might have to run this command multiple times since it may take the process a while to get complete.
+You might have to run this command multiple times since it may take the process a while to complete.

 ```sh
 bin/kafka-reassign-partitions.sh --bootstrap-server <CLUSTER-NAME>-kafka-bootstrap:9092 \